carpentries/instructor-training/03-design.md

 > ## What Do You Believe About Teaching?
 >
-> FIXME: complete the [Teaching Perspectives Inventory](http://www.teachingperspectives.com/tpi/) and post your reaction to the results.
+> Complete the [Teaching Perspectives Inventory](http://www.teachingperspectives.com/tpi/), and consider
+> the following two questions, based on your results:
+> 1) Do you agree with what it says about you?
+> 2) Do you think it is valuable/credible?
 {: .challenge}